 • If your wheeled bin is damaged or lost, there may be a charge for a replacement, which will have a 180-litre capacity.

 • Bins remain Somerset Waste Partnership property.
 Tell the council if you: move within Somerset and take the bin; move and leave the bin behind; wish to end the service.

 • We endeavour to make fortnightly garden waste collections.
 These may be suspended, such as in severe weather, without notice or compensation.
 A catch-up collection may not be possible.
 They are suspended for two weeks over Christmas and New Year.
 For revised waste collection days after bank holidays, check www.somersetwaste.gov.uk.

-• Accepted for garden waste recycling: leaves, bark, grass cuttings, hedge pruning; flowers, weeds, plants; branches less than 10cm/4” diameter; straw/sawdust (if bedding, only from household vegetarian pets, such as rabbits, but not micro-pigs or pigeons).
+• Accepted for garden waste recycling: leaves, bark, grass cuttings, hedge pruning; flowers, weeds, plants; branches less than 10cm/4” diameter; straw/sawdust (if bedding, only small quantities from household vegetarian pets, such as rabbits, hamsters, but not micro-pigs, pigeons, chickens).

 • Also not accepted for garden waste recycling collections or at recycling sites: materials infected or suspected of being infected with Ash dieback (Charala fraxinea), or including Japanese Knotweed or Common Ragwort.
 Disposal advice: somersetwaste.gov.uk.